jmiv-afk/MQTT-ify/README.md

 ```

 The application for the embedded target contains a Makefile which will build the executable.
 Presence or absence of the TARGET_BUILD flag will change the location that the program expects a `passwd.txt` file as follows:
-- TARGET_BUILD is unset, passwd.txt should be in the same folder that you are launching the executable from.
+- TARGET_BUILD is unset, passwd.txt is expected in the same directory that you are launching the executable from.
 - TARGET_BUILD is set, passwd.txt is expected at `etc/mqttify/passwd.txt`.

 The passwd.txt file should contain the following contents: